cvfx-2019/homework6-Match-Moving-SLAM/README.md

 1. 5%  (Take videos by yourselves)
 2. 10% (Make these visual effects with ORB-SLAM2)
-3. 10% (Make these visual effects with some post-production software)
+3. 10% (Make these visual effects with any post-production software)
 4. 10% (Compare above methods)
 5. 10% (Make some special effects based on the pose information, such as rotating, zooming in or out)
 6. 5%  (Insert a 3D model to your video)